Demographics of Alberta: Religion

 Just under 50 percent of Albertans identify as Christian, while over 40 percent of residents identify with no religion.
 The largest denominations are the Roman Catholic, United, Anglican, Lutheran, and Eastern Orthodox and Oriental Orthodox Churches.

 Just over 1 percent of Albertans are members of the Church of Jesus Christ of Latter-day Saints, descended from pioneers who emigrated from Utah around the turn of the 20th century; there are three temples in the province.
 Alberta also has large numbers of Pentecostal, Presbyterians, and evangelical Christians.

 There are significant numbers of Mennonites and Hutterites, which are communal Anabaptist sects.
 There are also many Jehovah's Witnesses and Reformed Christians, as well a significant population of Seventh-day Adventists in and around Lacombe where the Canadian University College is located.

 Alberta is also home to several Eastern Rite Churches as part of the legacy of Eastern European immigrants, including the Ukrainian Catholic Eparchy of Edmonton, and the Ukrainian Orthodox Diocese of Edmonton and Western Canada.
 There are 500 Doukhobors living in their few communities across Southern Alberta.

 Many people of the Hindu, Sikh, and Muslim faiths also make Alberta their home; one of the largest Sikh temples in Canada is located just outside Edmonton.
 Most of Alberta's Jewish population of 11,390 lives in Calgary and Edmonton.

+Alberta's second largest religion, Islam, has roots that include Canada's first mosque, Al-Rashid Mosque, built in 1938 led by a Lebanese woman named Hilwie Hamdon.